 Areas Closed to Hunting

-Federal or state properties such as refuges, sanctuaries, military installations, parks*, or historic sites posted to no trespassing or no hunting are closed to the hunting of deer. *Exception: Portions of Fort Stevenson State Park in Unit 3A3 are open during the deer bow season.
-Contact the park office for details – 701-337-5576.
+Unless specifically authorized, federal or state properties such as refuges, sanctuaries, military installations, parks or historic sites posted no trespassing or no hunting are closed to the hunting of deer, with the following exceptions:

-*Exception: Fort Ransom State Park in Ransom County.
+Portions of Fort Ransom State Park in Unit 2G1 are open to bow hunting.
 In addition to a deer bow hunting license, a special park permit is required.
 Special restrictions apply when hunting in the park.
-Contact the park office for additional information and for obtaining permits – 701-973-4331.
+Contact the park office for additional information and for obtaining permits (701-973-4331).

-Also closed for the deer gun and muzzleloader seasons is that portion of Unit 2L starting at the junction of U.S. Highway 2 and ND Highway 20, then south along ND Highway 20 and ND Highway 57 to the north shore of Devils Lake, then northwest along the north shore of Devils Lake to the west edge of South Creel Township, then north along the township line to ND Highway 19, then east along ND Highway 19 to its junction with U.S. Highway 2, then southeast along U.S. Highway 2 to the point of origin, except Camp Grafton where a limited number of special permits will be issued to disabled veterans.
-Check with the headquarters at Camp Grafton for details – 701-662- 0200.
+Also closed for the Deer Gun and Muzzleloader seasons is that portion of unit 2L starting at the junction of U.S. Highway 2 and ND Highway 20, then south along ND Highway 20 and ND Highway 57 to the north shore of Devils Lake, then northwest along the north shore of Devils Lake to the west edge of South Creel Township, then north along the township line to ND Highway 19, then east along ND Highway 19 to its junction with U.S. Highway 2, then southeast along U.S. Highway 2 to the point of origin, except Camp Grafton where a limited number of special permits will be issued to disabled veterans.
+Check with North Dakota National Guard headquarters at Camp Grafton for details (701-662-0200).